Frank Sinatra

 Frank Sinatra's Grave

 Sinatra passed away on May 14, 1998, from a heart attack at the age of 82.
-Journalists called this day the end of the 20th century, although there were still two years left until the century officially ended.
+Journalists declared it the end of an era, though the 20th century still had two years to go.
 He was buried next to his father and mother at Desert Memorial Park in Cathedral City, near Palm Springs.
 His modest headstone bears the inscription "The Best Is Yet to Come."